What is a Messenger-at-Arms? How are they different from Sheriff Officers?

 If you have failed to respond to an initial writ or summons issued by the court, a messenger-at-arms or sheriff officer will be charged with taking various enforcement measures on behalf of the court.

 - Arrestment of earnings – allowing your creditor to recover money directly from your wages.

 - Bank arrestment – funds in your bank account may be frozen.

 - Third party arrestment – moveable property held by a third party could be earmarked for arrestment in full or part repayment of the debt.

 - Exceptional attachment – this relates to non-essential items in and around your home that can be seized by an officer of the court holding this specific type of warrant.

 Dealing with messengers-at-arms and sheriff officers may seem daunting, but it helps to know and understand the powers that they hold.
 Scotland Debt Solutions offers advice to Scottish residents on what to do if contacted by an Officer of the Court.
-Phone our expert team to arrange a free initial meeting at one of four offices around Scotland.
+Phone our expert team to arrange a free initial meeting at one of five offices around Scotland.